jmuszka/Taylor-Regression/README.md

 $\displaystyle f(x) \doteq P(x, n) = \sum_{k=0}^na_k x^k$, where $x \in \mathbb{R}$ belongs to the function's domain, $n \in \mathbb{N}_0$ is the desired degree of the approximating polynomial, and $a$ is some sequence of real numbers.

-What this means is that any continuous real-valued function (more precisely, *smooth analytic function*) can be approximated by an arbitary polynomial.
+What this means is that any continuous real-valued function (more precisely, *smooth analytic function*) can be approximated by an arbitrary polynomial.
 Note that Taylor's Theorem proves that $P$ converges exactly to $f$ as $n \to \infty$ within a certain *interval of convergence*; while this extends beyond the scope of this derivation, it is nonetheless a fact that will be of importance later.

 In other words, for all $ (x,\, f(x))$ is a given set of points,  $\exists \,n \in \mathbb{N}_0$ such that $f(x) = P(x,n) \pm \varepsilon$, for some acceptable error $\varepsilon$.
 From here, we must determine an algorithm to compute the coefficients $a_k$ of polynomial $P$.